oapi-codegen/oapi-codegen/README.md

 - `x-oapi-codegen-middlewares`: specifies a list of middlewares.
 These can be middlewares that are operation-specific, as well as path-specific.
 This is very useful when you want to give some specific routes an extra middleware, but not to all operations.

+  The middlewares call order is as follows:
+  * Global middlewares
+  * Path-specific middlewares (in order of `x-oapi-codegen-middlewares`)
-The middlewares are always called in the order of definition, after global middlewares.
-All middlewares specified in this way will be added to ServerInterface and must be provided by server implementation.
+  * Operation-specific middlewares (in order of `x-oapi-codegen-middlewares`)

+  All middlewares specified in this way will be added to ServerInterface and must be provided by the server implementation.

   Example for `Gin`:
   ```yaml